What Happens When Your Ex Does Not Comply with Your Divorce Decree

 In fact, sending the father to jail could make the situation worse because he wouldn’t be able to earn a living while incarcerated.
 It’s important to look at the big picture when deciding whether or not to file for contempt of court divorce decree charges pertaining to child support.
 Your family law attorney can help you weigh your options, but please know, it isn’t easy to collect back child support even if you bring charges against the other parent in court and a judge finds the other parent is in contempt for not paying child support.

-It is important to note there are still difficulties in actually collecting child support owed, even if you are successful on an enforcement action, as the court typically confirms the arrearage amount and orders a judgment against the violator.
+There are still difficulties in actually collecting child support owed, even if you are successful on an enforcement action, as the court typically confirms the arrearage amount and orders a judgment against the violator.
 At the end of the day, if a person who violated the order failed to make the original payment amounts, who is to say whether he or she will make the original payment amounts AND the judgment on top of that?

 You should also consider whether or not filing contempt charges in divorce is truly worth it in your situation.
 Hiring an attorney and paying the legal fees associated with filing a motion for contempt Texas, can cost you thousands of dollars.
 If you (and/or your attorney) think it’s unlikely your ex will ever pay back child support or spousal support anyway, it might not be worth wasting your money on principle alone.